 According to William D. Leahy, who chaired what soon came to be known as the Joint Chiefs of Staff, the atomic attacks were unnecessary and all the U.S. had to do to end the war was simply assure Japan that the emperor would be left in place.
 In Leahy’s opinion, the U.S. set an ethical standard common to the “barbarians of the Dark Age” by murdering women and children.
 General MacArthur wanted to continue conventional bombing combined with a blockade, but that might not have saved Japanese lives in comparison to the two atomic bombs.
 Dwight Eisenhower concurred with Leahy that “the Japanese were ready to surrender, and it wasn’t necessary to hit them with that awful thing.”
 Fleet Admiral William “Bull” Halsey felt the same way, as did Brigadier General Carter Clarke, who thought surrender was imminent and argued that the U.S. just used Japan for a bombing experiment.
 Former president Herbert Hoover said the indiscriminate killing of women and children “revolts my soul.”

 Historians should always look for broader context, and here it’s worth mentioning that once everyone knew the Air Corps (or Army Air Force) was going to branch out of the Army and form the Air Force, and that the Air Force was going to bogart nuclear funds, Army and Navy brass opposed nuclear weapons on “moral grounds.”
 When they later realized that other branches would get nukes too, they warmed quickly to their effectiveness and practicality.
-The debate surrounding Truman’s decision to greenlight the atomic attacks is also complicated by the inexactitude of estimates as to how many lives a traditional invasion or continued conventional bombing would’ve cost (if, indeed, an invasion was necessary).
-According to unverified sources, Truman was told that hundreds of thousands of American troops would be killed in the proposed land invasion (Operation Downfall), and he said months later that he thought “a quarter million of the flower of our young manhood [was] worth a couple of Japanese cities.”
+The debate surrounding Truman’s decision to greenlight the atomic attacks is also complicated by the inexactitude of estimates as to how many lives a traditional invasion or continued conventional bombing would’ve cost (if an invasion was necessary).
+According to unverified sources, Truman was told that hundreds of thousands of American troops would be killed in the proposed land invasion (Operation Downfall) and he said months later that he thought “a quarter million of the flower of our young manhood [was] worth a couple of Japanese cities.”
 Historians Barton Bernstein and Rufus E. Miles, Jr. claim that Truman never saw an estimate over 46k for American lives, but that figure seems low in relation to the rest of the war and overly precise.
-If Saipan and Okinawa were any indication, then Japanese civilian casualties would’ve been enormous, and military casualties on both sides at Iwo Jima were steep.
+If Saipan and Okinawa were indications, then Japanese civilian casualties would’ve been enormous, and military casualties on both sides at Iwo Jima were steep.
 Those islands were small, whereas two million soldiers and many more civilians defended the main island of Japan.
-Other critics suggest that the U.S. could’ve dropped a demonstration weapon, and they had discussed doing just that as far back as 1944.
+Other critics suggest that the U.S. could’ve dropped a demonstration weapon and they had discussed doing just that as far back as 1944.
 That might’ve been practical with a plutonium device but not uranium, of which they had just one large bomb and several smaller ones.
-Was an invasion and/or occupation necessary to force a surrender?
-Judging from Japan’s rejection of the Potsdam Declaration they likely were, unless Japanese leaders that perpetrated the war were left in power.

-For an even fuller context of August 1945, it’s important to consider not just the war against Japan, but rather the beginning of the Cold War between the U.S. and Soviet Union.
+For an even fuller context of August 1945, consider not just the war against Japan, but rather the beginning of the Cold War between the U.S. and Soviet Union.
 When the U.S. met with Soviets at Potsdam, the Soviets signaled their willingness to open up a front against Japan.
 Earlier, at the Yalta Conference in February 1945, FDR wanted help against Japan.
 But by Potsdam in late July 1945, the U.S. feared the Soviets were getting in on the spoils at the end after the U.S. had done the heavy lifting.
 The U.S. had, by now, tested one of “the gadgets” in New Mexico (a plutonium bomb that exceeded expectations three-fold) — all the more reason they didn’t need Soviet help.
 Moreover, bombing Japan could demonstrate the new weapon for the Soviets’ benefit, or even preclude them from taking more territory in East Asia than they already had, perhaps even Japan itself.
 Secretary of State James Byrnes was especially intent on demonstrating for the Soviets.
-The U.S. and USSR were uneasy allies with diametrically opposed political economies and were the two superpowers emerging out of the war.
 The Soviets had a larger army, but the U.S. now had a new “master card” to offset that and they wanted the Soviets to know they were willing to use it.
 In this case, demonstration didn’t just mean a successful test in New Mexico, but rather the willingness to use it on humans.
 Secretary of War Stimson chose industrial targets over the religiously and culturally important city of Kyoto because he feared that bombing Kyoto would make the Japanese less likely to favor the U.S. over the USSR after the war.

 Total casualties including radiation poisoning by the end of the year were over 150k, making it ultimately more deadly than the Tokyo firebombings.
 Physicist Hermann Muller discovered the impact of radiation on cells at the University of Texas in the 1920s, winning the Nobel Prize in 1946.
 After Hiroshima, he told reporters that victims were often luckier to be killed directly by the blast than injured because super-charged gamma ray free radicals released by nuclear weapons tear up DNA, cleaving the phosphate-sugar backbone of the double helix and inhibiting cells’ ability to make proteins.
 In the near term, survivors experienced burns right away and vomiting, peeling skin, headaches, and internal bleeding within a week.